Spectrum Imaging

 Size – Specify the size of the SI in pixels by using the Width and Height fields

 The size automatically updates if you change the SI survey ROI position on the active survey image.
-When you change the Width value, it will automatically adjust the sampling resolution while keeping the acquired region the same.
-A change in height will change the aspect ratio and hence the acquired region of the SI, while keeping the sampling resolution identical.
+When you change the Width value, the sampling resolution will automatically adjust while keeping the acquired region the same.
+A change in height will change the aspect ratio and, hence, the acquired region of the SI while keeping the sampling resolution identical.

 Note: The acquisition time estimate automatically updates when the size is changed.